betzuka/laserlevel/README.md

 To be used with levelling machines.

+This is a very early work in progress.

 ## Dependencies
 Project depends on Apache Math 3.6.2 for fitting gaussians and OpenCV for interfacing to the webcam.